Serhij-coder/WocaBot/README.md

 ```bash
   python wocabot.py
 ```
-Than select mode by writing number of mode you want to use:
+Then select mode by writing number of mode you want to use:

 ![modeSelection](res/modeSelection)
 > [!NOTE]
-> You can setup default mode in `config.py` file.
+> You can set up default mode in `config.py` file.
 >
 > 0 - For choosing mode every time